-[0122] In the past, anonymous tracking cookies were supposed to have solved the problem of how to support both privacy and analytics.
+[0145] In the past, anonymous tracking cookies were supposed to have solved the problem of how to support both privacy and analytics.
 However, anonymous tracking cookies failed to achieve this goal because all the data was housed together and associated with random static identifiers that made it too easy to generate information that is linked or linkable to a Data Subject ("Personal Data" or "PD"), thereby nullifying or attenuating the value of the static "anonymous" identifiers.
-Dynamic Anonymity overcomes these shortcomings by employing dynamically changing and re-assignable DDIDs, storing the resulting DDID associations and obscuring keys within Circles of Trust, and providing a unique interaction model enabling participation between and among Data Subjects and Trusted Parties / third-party participants.
+Dynamic Anonymity overcomes these shortcomings by employing dynamically changing and re-assignable DDIDs, storing the resulting DDID associations and obscuring keys within Circles of Trust, and providing a unique interaction model enabling participants.

-[0123] B. Data Transmission / Storage
+[0146] B. Data Transmission / Storage

-[0124] A CoT is composed of one or more Trusted Parties, each of which may offer one or more independent data storage facilities, as well as secure means to segment and transmit sensitive data to these data stores.
+[0147] A CoT is composed of one or more Trusted Parties, each of which may offer one or more independent data storage facilities, as well as secure means to segment and transmit sensitive data to these data stores.

-[0125] Alternatively, Dynamic Anonymity-compliant application developers could choose to only store the Data Subject-to- DDID associations within the CoT, and instead to use Dynamic Anonymity-defined procedures to obscure, encrypt, and / or segment data (or utilize Dynamic Anonymity -enabled toolkits for such procedures); allowing applications to safely store generated or collected information in their own facilities, without loss of context or business value.
+[0148] Alternatively, Dynamic Anonymity-compliant application developers could choose to only store the Data Subject-to- DDID associations within the CoT, and instead to use Dynamic Anonymity-defined procedures to obscure, encrypt, and / or segment data (or utilize Dynamic Anonymity -enabled toolkits for such procedures); allowing applications to safely store generated or collected information in their own facilities, without loss of context or business value.

-[0126] In the past, analogous techniques to those employed by the present invention have been employed to:
+[0149] In the past, analogous techniques to those employed by the present invention have been employed to:

+-Segment data;

-- -Segment data; - -Encrypt and obfuscate data during transmission; and - -Employ distribution, obfuscation and security during storage.
+-Encrypt and obfuscate data during transmission; and

+-Employ distribution, obfuscation and security during storage.